IntelLabs/matsciml/docs/source/datasets.rst

     - CC-BY-4.0
     - Pertains to the novel 2D and 3D materials database, comprising >200,000 PBE/PBESol relaxed structures with a host of calculated properties.

+Users can obtain preprocessed LMDB files from the `Zenodo <https://doi.org/10.5281/zenodo.10768743>`_.
+Each dataset includes predefined train/test/validation splits, which should be ready to use out of the box with the Open MatSciML Toolkit pipeline.

 Dataset API reference
 #####################